coden0rth/.NET-SLBot/README.md

 - **Password**: The password for the bot's Second Life account.
 - **PatrolPoints**: A list of coordinates defining the patrol path.
 - **AdminList**: A list of UUIDs allowed to issue commands to the bot.
+- **SearchHoverText**: A list of strings to match against object hover text during scans.

-Place this file in the same directory as the executable.
+Place this file in the `Config/` directory.

 ---